kirk-loeten/CustomPostprocessor/3axis/README.md

 | no G43 | exclude option |  |

 ## maximal toolnumber 99999
-In the post processor ist 99 the maximal tool number.
-The tool-table is possible until 99999
+In the post processor is 99 the maximal tool number.
+The tool-table is allowed until 99999

 ### line 657, 782
 change 99 to 99999